alperyuce68/Cpp-projects/README.md

-All my projects and code are accessible via here.
+all my c++ projects and code are accessible via here.